 How fast is speaking compared to typing, really?
 Conversational speech is commonly cited at around 130 to 160 words per minute, against roughly 40 to 60 for comfortable typing, so about three times faster.
 There is no lab number for your hands specifically, so time yourself for a minute each way and use your own multiple.

-How does $99 once compare with a $15 a month subscription over time?
+How does $99 a year compare with a $15 a month subscription over time?
 At about $15 a month (the going rate for subscription dictation apps as of July 2026), a subscription costs $180 a year and $540 over three years.
-Infina is $99 once as of July 2026, so the subscription passes it in month seven and keeps charging after that.
+Infina is $99 a year as of July 2026, which is $8.25 a month and $297 over three years, and it is flat: unlimited words and unlimited voice commands, with no per-seat or per-minute charge.

-Does Infina have any recurring costs at all?
-Only if you want them.
-The optional cloud add-on is $10 a month (with a 7-day free trial) for cloud transcription, LLM-polished cleanup, and more languages.
-Cancel it anytime and the app keeps working fully on-device.
+What does Infina cost, and what else is billed?
+The plan is $99 a year and includes every update.
+The only other charge is the optional cloud add-on at $9.99 a month (with a 7-day free trial) for cloud transcription, LLM-polished cleanup, and more languages.
+Turn the add-on off anytime and your plan keeps working fully on-device.

 What if I buy it and it does not fit my workflow?
 Every purchase has a 7-day no-questions-asked money-back guarantee.
 Try it on your real prompts for a week; if it does not earn its place, the refund is one email.